 Yes you can use a yoga mat as a sleeping pad if you don’t care about insulation

-When you’re using a mat along with a sleeping pad to increase its r-value (keep reading to know how to use a yoga mat under the sleeping pad and the benefit of doing so) it is fine besides that if you are thinking to replace your sleeping pad with a yoga mat then if it is thick it may work fine in summer but if you’re using it instead of the sleeping pad in winter then I doubt if you can stop your self from freezing unless you’ve some ways to stay warm in winter and to insulate your tent.
+When you’re using a mat along with a sleeping pad to increase its r-value (keep reading to know how to use a yoga mat under the sleeping pad and the benefit of doing so), it is fine. besides that, if you are thinking to replace your sleeping pad with a yoga mat, then if it is thick, it may work fine in summer, but if you’re using it instead of the sleeping place in winter, then I doubt if you can stop your self from freezing unless you’ve some ways to stay warm in winter and to insulate your tent.

-Can I use yoga mat under the sleeping pad?
+Can I use a yoga mat under the sleeping pad?

 In one of our articles about keeping your sleeping bag on the pad, we told you that you can use a yoga mat under the sleeping pad due to its slip-resistant property.
-Yup, using it under the pad will help your pad to keep you insulated a little more but it is not the main function that while camping it can offer.
+Yup, using it under the pad will help your pad to keep you insulated a little more, but it is not the primary function that camping it can offer.

 Now, how to use it under the camping mat or sleeping pad?
-See there are two simple ways to do this, first if your yoga mat is wider than the size of a sleeping pad, you can just place it under your pad and in other you can use the velcro tape to hold your pad on the yoga mat if the size of mat is same as the sleeping pad.
+See, there are two simple ways to do this; first, if your yoga mat is wider than the size of a sleeping pad, you can place it under your pillow, and in another, you can use the velcro tape to hold your pad on the yoga mat if the size of the rug is same as the sleeping pad.

 Does a yoga mat count as a carry-on?

-You can buy yoga bags instead of torturing your suitcase to carry the yoga mat, the current version of yoga bags features several pockets to carry important things like your travel documents, a towel, a strap, keys, wallets, and a cell phone.
+You can buy yoga bags instead of torturing your suitcase to carry the yoga mat; the current version of yoga bags features several pockets to carry essential things like your travel documents, a towel, a strap, keys, wallets, and a cell phone.

 With this, we answer the last question about using yoga mats during camping.
-Maybe this question is of no value for local campers or the one who don’t need to travel through the plane to reach their camping location but some people may be wondering this if you want to camp in another country, campground, or any location which is far from your home and you prefer to go there in the plane.
+Maybe this question is of no value to local campers or the one who don’t need to travel the plane to reach their camping location.
+Still, some people may be wondering if you want to camp in another country, campground, or any location which is far from your home and you prefer to go there in the plane.